Veolia, Suez agree $15 billion utilities merger after bitter spat

 The companies would also be better placed to innovate in growth areas such as environmental services and recycling, Veolia said.

-The agreement values Suez at 20.50 euros ($24.4) per share or 12.8 billion euros, the companies said, after Veolia, which already owns 29.9% of the group, hiked its bid price from 18 euros.
+The agreement values Suez at 20.50 euros ($24.4) per share or 12.8 billion euros, the companies said, after Veolia, which already owns 29.9% of the group, lifted its bid price from 18 euros.

+“We used all the levers we had to defend the interests of the company in the face of a hostile situation,” Suez Chairman Philipp Varin told reporters.

+Pursuing more defensive tactics now risked becoming counter-productive, Varin said.
+The deal with Veolia also includes job guarantees for Suez employees for a four-year period.

+Varin met Frerot over the weekend to clinch the deal, a source familiar with the discussions said.

-Veolia CEO and chairman Antoine Frerot told reporters that Gerard Mestrallet, who used to chair Suez and also French utility Engie, had helped broker talks between the companies in recent days.
+Frerot and Varin said at separate news conferences that Gerard Mestrallet, who used to chair Suez and also French utility Engie, had helped broker talks between the companies.

-Frerot met Suez Chairman Philippe Varin over the weekend to clinch the deal, a source familiar with the discussions said.
+The companies said they aimed to reach a definitive merger agreement by May 14.

 As part of the agreement, and in part to ease antitrust problems, some of Suez’s assets will be spun off into a new entity with around 7 billion euros in revenue.